-Canadian glass manufacturer Trulite manufactures high end commercial glass products.
-The production of laminate glass, which requires the use of an autoclave, is especially energy intensive.
-To reduce production times and fill times of the autoclave, the autoclave system is constantly pressurized by two 150 hp compresors.
+Canadian glass manufacturer Trulite manufactures high-end commercial glass products.
+The production of laminate glass, which requires the use of an autoclave, is especially energy-intensive.
+To reduce production times and fill times of the autoclave, the autoclave system is constantly pressurized by two 150 hp compressors.

 - Lack of storage causing large pressure swings.